Hurricane Local Statement issued for Coastal Brunswick, Coastal New Hanover, Coastal Pender by NWS - News Break

 Hurricane Local Statement issued for Coastal Brunswick, Coastal New Hanover, Coastal Pender by NWS

-Effective: 2021-07-08 17:15:00 EDT Expires: 2021-07-09 04:30:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Target Area: Coastal Brunswick; Coastal New Hanover; Coastal Pender; Inland Brunswick; Inland New Hanover; Inland Pender This product covers southeast North Carolina and northeast South Carolina **Tropical Storm Elsa moves away from Southeast North Carolina and Northeast South Carolina.** NEW INFORMATION --------------- * CHANGES TO WATCHES AND WARNINGS: - All watches and warnings have been canceled * CURRENT WATCHES AND WARNINGS: - None * STORM INFORMATION: - About 180 miles north of Wilmington NC or about 230 miles north-northeast of Myrtle Beach SC - 36.8N 77.4W - Storm Intensity 50 mph - Movement Northeast or 40 degrees at 21 mph SITUATION OVERVIEW ------------------ Tropical Storm Elsa continues to move away from the area and thus all the Tropical Storm Warnings have been cancelled.
-POTENTIAL IMPACTS ----------------- None.
-PRECAUTIONARY/PREPAREDNESS ACTIONS ---------------------------------- * OTHER PREPAREDNESS INFORMATION: It is always a good idea to check your preparedness plans so when and if the time comes during hurricane season, you are ready to execute them.
-A good resource is ready.gov. * ADDITIONAL SOURCES OF INFORMATION: - For information on appropriate preparations see ready.gov - For information on creating an emergency plan see getagameplan.org - For additional disaster preparedness information see redcross.org NEXT UPDATE ----------- As it pertains to this event...this will be the last local statement issued by the National Weather Service in Wilmington NC regarding the effects of tropical cyclone hazards upon the area.alerts.weather.gov
+Effective: 2021-07-08 14:20:00 EDT Expires: 2021-07-08 22:30:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Target Area: Coastal Brunswick; Coastal New Hanover; Coastal Pender; Inland Brunswick; Inland New Hanover; Inland Pender This product covers southeast North Carolina and northeast South Carolina **CENTER OF ELSA NOW MOVING THROUGH NORTHEASTERN SOUTH CAROLINA** NEW INFORMATION --------------- * CHANGES TO WATCHES AND WARNINGS: - None * CURRENT WATCHES AND WARNINGS: - A Tropical Storm Warning is in effect for Coastal Brunswick, Coastal Georgetown, Coastal Horry, Coastal New Hanover, Coastal Pender, Inland Brunswick, Inland New Hanover, and Inland Pender * STORM INFORMATION: - About 110 miles northwest of Wilmington NC or about 130 miles north of Myrtle Beach SC - 35.6N 79.0W - Storm Intensity 45 mph - Movement Northeast or 40 degrees at 20 mph SITUATION OVERVIEW ------------------ Tropical Storm Elsa will accelerate off to the northeast this afternoon.
+The heavy rain and tornado threat has become minimal and only tropical storm- force winds remain.
+They too will be diminishing this afternoon.
+POTENTIAL IMPACTS ----------------- * WIND: Potential impacts from the main wind event are now unfolding across southeast North Carolina and northeast South Carolina.
+If realized, these impacts include: - Unsecured lightweight objects may be blown about. - Some large limbs may break from trees. - Isolated power and communications outages are possible. * ADDITIONAL SOURCES OF INFORMATION: - For information on appropriate preparations see ready.gov - For information on creating an emergency plan see getagameplan.org - For additional disaster preparedness information see redcross.org NEXT UPDATE ----------- The next local statement will be issued by the National Weather Service in Wilmington NC around 5 PM EDT, or sooner if conditions warrant.alerts.weather.gov

 Comments / 0